jbashburn/QA3/README.md

 # 📰 Daily Value Newsletter

-An AI-powered Python app that fetches Tennessee news, summarizes it using OpenAI, and emails it to subscribers daily.
+An AI-powered Python app that fetches business and finance news, summarizes it using OpenAI, and emails it to subscribers daily.

 ---